 Facebook & Instagram

-Every other day Jaap de Ruig posts an image from his archive on Facebook and Instagram.
+Three times a week Jaap de Ruig posts in chronolological order an image from his archive on Facebook and Instagram.

 This site is a virtual museum.
 Visitors can wander the halls.
 A fragment from shorts and installations can be seen.
 The sidewalls are clickable too.
 Texts on the work of Jaap de Ruig and acvcan be found in thelibrary.